Insurance Demand Letter Response TimeRequest Free Consultation

 What Will the Insurance Carrier Say in Response?

 There are various ways that insurance carriers could respond to demand letters.
-The ideal scenario would be the insurance carrier accepting the full demand made in the letter and paying the claim.
-However, what is much more likely to happen is that the demand better response will include a counteroffer for a much lower amount.
+The ideal scenario would be for the insurance carrier to accept the full demand made in the letter and pay the full personal injury settlement agreement.
+However, what is much more likely to happen is that the demand letter response will include a counteroffer for a much lower amount.

 This will be where the negotiations between the two parties start.
-Finally, the insurance carrier could deny a claim altogether in their response to a demand letter.
+Finally, the insurance carrier could deny a claim altogether in their response to a demand letter or refuse to pay a fair amount.
 If this occurs, it may be necessary to automatically proceed forward with a personal injury lawsuit against the at-fault party and the insurance carrier.